Catholic Bishops of England, Wales, and Scotland unite in compassionate action to oppose Bill on assisted suicide - Catholic Bishops' Conference

 In it, the bishops explain exactly what ‘compassion’ means at the end of life – caring for and accompanying people, particularly during times of suffering.

-They also assert that assisted suicide raises serious issues of principle that cannot be ignored:
+They also assert that assisted suicide raises serious issues of principle that can’t be ignored:

 “The time given for Parliament to consider the Terminally Ill Adults (End of Life) Bill, which will permit assisted suicide is woefully inadequate.
 Although the Bill indicates safeguards will be in place, the experience of other countries where assisted suicide has been introduced shows that such promised safeguards are soon forgotten.
 In Belgium, the Netherlands, Canada, and parts of the USA, the criteria for assisted suicide have been expanded significantly, in law or in practice, often to include people with mental illness and others who have no terminal diagnosis.”